angelf/escargot/README.markdown

 ----------------

-Calling `Model.search` obtains from ElasticSearch the ids of the results matching your query and then queries your database to get the full ActiveRecord objects.
+Calling `Model.search` obtains from ElasticSearch the ids of the results matching your query and then queries your database to get the full ActiveRecord objects by mapping each result to it's corresponding ActiveRecord object.

     results = Post.search "dreams OR nightmares"
     results.each {|r| puts r.title}

+The mapping by default queries the database once for each result, but you can pass the :quick\_search option in the options and that will do one database query.

+	results = Post.search "dreams OR nightmares", :quick_search => true

 The query is parsed using lucene's [QueryParser syntax](http://lucene.apache.org/java/2_4_0/queryparsersyntax.html).
 You can use boolean operators, restrict your search to a field, etc.